-A vegan and gluten free veggie zucchini burger recipe that even the most die-hard carnivore will fall in love with.
+Zucchini burgers that are vegan and gluten free – so delicious that even the most die-hard carnivore will fall in love with.
 Made with zucchini, chickpea, quinoa and herbs and spices.
 Your new go to zucchini veggie burger.

-I had a zucchini burger for the first time in Cambodia of all places.
+Zucchini burgers were something I tried for the first time in Cambodia of all places.
 We went to the Friends Restaurant in Phnom Penh which is known for training youths in the hospitality industry to help them find better jobs afterwards.

 Cambodia has a ton of NGO companies and eateries and while in Phnom Penh we tried to seek out as many of the food establishments as possible.
 The service is good, the food delicious and the cause a worthy one.